johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-08-05-azure-pipelines-meet-vitest/index.md

 This will read the test results from our `src/client-app/reports/junit.xml` file and pump them into Pipelines.
 Do note that we're _always_ running this step; so if the previous step failed (as it would in the case of a failing test) we still pump out the details of what that failure was.

 And that's it!
-Azure Pipelines and Jest integrated.
+Azure Pipelines and Vitest integrated.

 ![screenshot of test results published to Azure Pipelines](test-results.webp)